Skshashank/Student-scholarship-scheme/README.md

 # Student-scholarship-scheme
-To provide scholarship to needy and deserving candidate in a secure way.
+To provide scholarships to needy and deserving candidates in a secure way by using Blockchain technology.